octobercms/docs/3.x/extend/system/unit-testing.md

 ---
 # Unit Testing

-## Testing Plugins

 Individual plugin test cases can be run by running `phpunit` in the plugin's base directory (ex. `plugins/acme/demo`).
 If `phpunit` is not available globally, you may call it from the root vendor directory.

 ```bash
 ../../../vendor/bin/phpunit
 ```

-### Creating Plugin Tests
+## Creating Plugin Tests

-Plugins can be tested by creating a file called `phpunit.xml` in the base directory with the following content, for example, in a file **/plugins/acme/blog/phpunit.xml**:
+The first step to testing plugins is to create a file called **phpunit.xml** in the base directory of the plugin.
+Here is an example of a file named **/plugins/acme/blog/phpunit.xml** for the `Acme.Blog` plugin.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>